syncode98/ip/docs/README.md

 E | 0 | marathon(at: 18:00-20:00 9 Sep 2019 )<br>
 -------------------------------------------------------------</code></pre>

+The format of the task displayed is as follows: <br>
+Type of task - Completion status - Task <br>
+ * **The type of task**: T for todo, D for deadline and E for event. <br>
+ * **Completion Status**:The digit represents the completion status of the task.
+0 represents a task that has not been completed.Conversely, a 1 shows a task that has been completed.
+ * **Task** The task itself.

 Subsequently, the user can choose to keep the tasks or to delete them.